Halloween Week: Over 300 Budget-Friendly DIY Halloween Costume Ideas

 5. Don't be afraid to make it your own.
 So, you've got every other element just right, but can't find the same color pants, the same exact prop, or get your hair to curl the same exact way as the character that inspired you.
 It's okay to stray away!
 Halloween is your chance to add your own spin to the villain, the hero, the rockstar, or the inanimate object that you wish to portray.
 Have fun and go for it!

 Need a little inspiration?
-Here are some ideas to get you started!
+Here are over 300 ideas to get you started!

 - 19 Awesome DIY Halloween Costumes to Start Making Now via Buzzfeed

-- 25 Last-Minute DIY Halloween Costumes via Mashable
+- 110 Best Last-Minute Halloween Costumes That Are So Easy to DIY via Mashable